SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/manuscript.md

 $$D_{simpson} = \frac {\sum_{i=1}^{S_{obs}} {n_i \left ( n_i - 1 \right )}}{N \left( N-1 \right )}$$

 The inverse Simpson diversity was calculated as $1/D_{simpson}$.
 In both formulae, $n_i$ was the number of sequences in OTU $i$ and $N$ iwass the number of sequences in the sample.
 Rarefaction of richness, Shannon diversity and Inverse Simpson diversity values were carried out in mothur.
 Briefly, mothur calculates each value on a random draw of the same number of sequences from each sample and obtains a mean value based on 1,000 random draws.
-Scaled ranked subsampling (SRS) was used to normalize OTU counts to the size of the smallest sample in each dataset using the SRS R package (v.`r package_version("SRS")`)[@Beule2020].
+Scaled ranked subsampling (SRS) was used to normalize OTU counts to the size of the smallest sample in each dataset using the SRS R package (v.0.2.3)[@Beule2020].
 Normalized OTU counts were used to calculate sample richness and Shannon and inverse Simpson diversity values using mothur.
 Data normalized by cumulative sum scaling (CSS) were not reported for alpha-diversity values since the relative abundances of the features do not change with the normalization procedure [@Paulson2013].
 The non-parametric bias-corrected Chao1 and ACE richness estimators [@Chao2016] and a non-parametric estimator of the Shannon diversity [@Chao2003] were calculated using raw OTU counts with mothur.
-Parametric estimates of sample richness were calculated using the `breakaway` (BA) R package (v.`r package_version("breakaway")`)[@Willis2015].
+Parametric estimates of sample richness were calculated using the `breakaway` (BA) R package (v.4.7.9)[@Willis2015].
 My analysis reports both the results from running default model selection procedure and the Poisson model.
 The default model selection returned either the Kemp, Negative Binomial, or Poisson models.
 Relative abundance data were not used to calculate alpha diversity metrics since the richness and evenness does not change from the raw data when dividing each sample by the total number of sequences in the sample.

 **Beta diversity calculations.** Similar to the alpha diversity calculations, multiple approaches were used to control for uneven sequencing effort and calculate beta diversity.
-Raw and OTU counts were used for input to calculate the Jaccard, Bray-Curtis, and Euclidean dissimilarity indices using the `vegdist` function from the `vegan` R package (v.`r package_version("vegan")`)[@Dixon2003].
+Raw and OTU counts were used for input to calculate the Jaccard, Bray-Curtis, and Euclidean dissimilarity indices using the `vegdist` function from the `vegan` R package (v.2.6.2)[@Dixon2003].
 The Jaccard index was calculated as

 $$D_{Jaccard}=1-\frac{S_{AB}}{S_A+S_B-S_{AB}}$$